Table of Contents

 - External Links to Quality Sites – You also want to link out to a couple well known websites, with high Domain Rankings.
 Basically, linking to quality informational websites, or very well known names.
 But this simple act, of linking to similar articles on your own website, is what drives page rank upwards.

-- Include images in your posts, make sure each image has descriptive Alt Text!
+- Include QUALITY images in your posts, make sure each image has descriptive Alt Text!
 Multiple benefits here..
 Your article could show up in Google image searches in the future.
 If you accurately describe the image, and not just stuff your keyword into it, you will get rewarded with much higher rankings.
-There is a simple image SEO reason for all of this: an image with related text ranks better for the keyword it is optimized for.
+An image with related text ranks better for the keyword it is optimized for.
+Secondly, QUALITY images.
+You want your images to be shared by many people, so don’t skimp here.
+Add a hover ‘Pin It’ button to these images, and embed them into your website to make them easier to share.
+Create 2-3 versions of each sharable image (for later, this makes Social Media Marketing of older posts much easier).

 Social Media Marketing